SoftwareAG/adabas-natural-code-samples/Eliminating Characters from String/README.md

+## Eliminating Characters from String

-This code sample adds **Case 4** to Steve Robinson's post https://github.com/SoftwareAG/adabas-natural-code-samples/tree/main/Eliminating%20Special%20Characters%20from%20String.
+This code sample adds **Case 4** to Steve Robinson's post [Eliminating Special Characters from String](https://github.com/SoftwareAG/adabas-natural-code-samples/tree/main/Eliminating%20Special%20Characters%20from%20String).
 From the fertile imagination of Paul Macgowan.

 **Case 5** added April 11, 2015.